DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 The Grid component supports sorting data by one or several column values.
 Use the corresponding plugins to manage the sorting state and sort data programmatically or via the UI (column headers and Group Panel).

 Click several columns while holding `Shift` to sort data by these columns.
-Clicking a column while holding `Ctrl` (`Cmd` for MacOS) stops sorting by this column.
+Clicking a column while holding `Ctrl` (`Cmd` for MacOS) cancels sorting by this column.

 ## Related Plugins